FedST: Secure Federated Shapelet Transformation for Time Series Classification: Basic Protocol

 \subsection{Protocol Discussion}

 This section analyzes $\Pi_{FedSS-B}$ in terms of security, effectiveness, and efficiency.

-{ \textbf{Security.} The security of $\Pi_{FedSS-B}$ is guaranteed by the following Theorem: } \begin{theorem} $\Pi_{FedSS-B}$ is secure under the security model defined in Definition~\ref{definition:security}. \end{theorem} \begin{proof}[Proof Sketch] In $\Pi_{FedSS-B}$, all joint computations are executed using MPC.
+{ \textbf{Security.} The security of $\Pi_{FedSS-B}$ is guaranteed by the following \zyw{theorem}: } \begin{theorem} $\Pi_{FedSS-B}$ is secure under the security defined in Definition~\ref{definition:security}. \end{theorem} \begin{proof}[Proof Sketch] In $\Pi_{FedSS-B}$, all joint computations are executed using MPC.
 With the indicating vector, the secure computations are data-oblivious.
 An adversary learns no additional information.
-The security follows. \end{proof} { \textbf{Effectiveness.} We discuss the effectiveness of $\Pi_{FedSS-B}$ in terms of classification \textit{accuracy.} $\Pi_{FedSS-B}$ is directly extended from the centralized approach by using the secret-sharing-based MPC operations that have considerable computation precision~\cite{catrina2010secure,catrina2010improved,aly2019benchmarking}.
+The security follows. \end{proof} { \textbf{Effectiveness.} We discuss the protocol effectiveness in terms of classification accuracy. $\Pi_{FedSS-B}$ is directly extended from the centralized approach by using the secret-sharing-based MPC operations, which have considerable computation precision~\cite{catrina2010secure,catrina2010improved,aly2019benchmarking}.
 Therefore, it is expected that the accuracy of FedST has no difference from the centralized approach.
-The experiment results in Section~\ref{exp:accuracy} validate this issue. }
+The experiment results in Sec.~\ref{exp:accuracy} validate this issue. }

-{ \textbf{Efficiency.} As shown in Figure~\ref{fig:mpc_throughputs}, the secret-sharing-based MPC is usually bottlenecked by communication rather than computation.
-Therefore, \textit{it is more indicative to analyze the efficiency by considering the complexity of only the interactive operations}, including the secure multiplication, division, comparison, and logarithm operations.
+{ \textbf{Efficiency.} As shown in Fig.~\ref{fig:mpc_throughputs}, the secret-sharing-based MPC is usually bottlenecked by communication rather than computation.
+Therefore, \textit{it is more indicative to analyze the efficiency by considering the complexity of only the interactive operations}, including secure multiplication, division, comparison and logarithm operations.
 We follow this metric for efficiency analysis in the paper.

 }

 $\Pi_{FedSS-B}$ in Algorithm~\ref{alg:fedss_bs} takes $O(|\mathcal{SC}| \cdot MN^2)$ for distance computation.
 The quality measurement has a complexity of $O(|\mathcal{SC}| \cdot M^2)$.
 Securely finding the top-$K$ candidates has a complexity of $O(|\mathcal{SC}| \cdot K)$.
 Since $K$ is usually a small constant, the total complexity of $\Pi_{FedSS-B}$ can be simplified as $O(|\mathcal{SC}| \cdot(MN^2 + M^2))$.